mi-prakash/mip-darkmodel-switch/README.md

-MIP Darkmode Switch for Joomla 5
+MIP Dark Mode Switch for Joomla 5
 ------------------------------------------------------------------------------------------------------

 Run the following commands